 - And much more.

-Your goal, then, is building your website with the end point you most desire in mind.
-Once you define what that definition is, lay out your website in a flow chart format.
+Your goal is to build your website with the endpoint you most desire in mind.
+Once you define that definition, lay out your website in a flow chart format.
 Where exactly does the conversion happen?
 Are visitors able to get to it easily from any page on the site?
-What types of content are most relevant, and might include a direct call to action button toward that conversion point?
+What types of content are most relevant and might include a direct call to action button toward that conversion point?

 The Importance of Visitor Journeys

 To get to that point, it makes sense to map a typical journey.
-Using data from Google Analytics as well as qualitative information you have from your visitors, redraw the path that most visitors take from the moment they arrive on your website.
+Using data from Google Analytics and qualitative information you have from your visitors, redraw the path most visitors take from the moment they arrive on your website.
 With this information, you can more easily build your content to guide your audience in the direction you want them to take.